 Other medicines or procedures to treat other conditions that caused the enlarged nodes

 Referral to specialists for incision or drainage or more exams, diagnostic tests, and treatment

 What are possible complications of lymphadenopathy in a child?

-Your child?s lymph nodes continue to be larger than normal, become newly tender, or develop redness of the skin over them, even after your child sees his or her healthcare provider.
+Your child’s lymph nodes continue to be larger than normal, become newly tender, or develop redness of the skin over them, even after your child sees their healthcare provider.